Aquaculture Stewardship Council (ASC)

 certification

-GSSI’s recognition shows that their Salmon Standard v1.3 (July, 2019) and their Shrimp Standard v1.0 (March 27, 2014) is in alignment with all applicable Essential Components of the GSSI Global Benchmark Tool (version 1.0, 8 October 2015).
+GSSI’s recognition shows that their Salmon Standard v1.3 (July, 2019) and their Shrimp Standard v1.1 (2019) are in alignment with all applicable Essential Components of the GSSI Global Benchmark Tool.
 The Tool is underpinned by the FAO Technical Guidelines on Aquaculture Certification and consists of performance areas related to scheme governance, operational management (including chain of custody) and applied aquaculture farm audit standards.

 Scheme Owner